 Overall, the economic and social areas in Imperial County are either keeping consistent with historical trends or improving.
-The State of California offers a variety of grant programs such as the Community Development Block Grant (CDBG), HOME, and CalHOME programs.
-The County and Cities can enable communities to plan, coordinate, and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with the grants available from the State.
-The County of Imperial and Cities are notified of funding availability through the "Notice of Funding Availability" (NOFA) throughout the year.
-State grants and local assistance can assist businesses in local communities by providing technical assistance, loans, resource referrals, among other resources.
+The State of California offers a variety of grant opportunities such as the Community Development Block Grant (CDBG), HOME, and CalHOME programs.
+The county and cities can enable communities to plan, coordinate, and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with grants available from the State.
+Every year the County of Imperial and Cities are notified of funding availability.
+State grants and local assistance can support businesses in local communities by providing technical assistance, low-interest loans, and referrals, among other resources.
 With the proper programs in place, the economic and socioeconomic factors in Imperial County will continue to improve.